 All vacancies must be advertised except as noted under “ Exceptions to Advertising/Recruiting Requirements (Waivers).”
-Any exception to this policy must be approved by the Office of the Executive Vice President and Provost of the University.
+Any exception to this policy must be approved by the Office of the Provost of the University.

 The appropriate scope of advertising depends upon the position.
 Positions opened for national recruitment must provide an application period of not less than 14 days from the date the last announcement appears.
 Regional recruitment must have an application period of not less than 10 days and local recruitment of not less than five days from the last date an announcement appears.
 All advertised positions must appear in Insight once.

 All positions must be advertised with a specific application deadline.
 Departments may use a rolling deadline (e.g., April 1 or the first of the month thereafter until filled) to assist recruiting efforts.

 All full-time tenure-eligible faculty and continuing-status-eligible academic professional positions must be advertised nationally.
 All nontenure-eligible faculty or year-to-year academic professional positions may be advertised through national, regional, or local recruitment depending on which type of recruitment assures affirmative efforts to recruit diversity.